Treatment of Adults with Opioid Use Disorder

 Although the Perinatal PCL receives questions about diagnoses, non-medication treatments, and resources and referrals, many calls are about prescribing and the effects of medications during pregnancy and lactation.
 Here, we provide some general guidelines about prescribing during the perinatal period and some resources to find information about risks of specific medications.

-What are some general rules of thumb about prescribing during the perinatal period?
+What are some general guidelines about prescribing during the perinatal period?

 1. Consider risks during pregnancy whenever prescribing medication for someone of childbearing potential.